Working with us

 • A legal workshop set up by an umbrella organisation for their community members: £350

-• A group of individuals working to set up a collective legal structure: £1200
+• A group of individuals with funding for legal advice to set up a collective legal structure: £1200

 • A funded, fiscally hosted group with a legal budget to set up a charity: £3000